Geoff Walden

 This aerial view shows most of the original Dachau compound, including the buildings shown on this webpage.
 From the left: #1 - Jourhaus Gate, #2 - prisoner compound,

-#3 - crematorium area, #4 - Kommandantur, #5 - factory buildings, #6 - SS Kaserne, #7 - old munitions factory headquarters buildings (Avenue of the SS),
+#3 - crematorium area, #4 - Kommandantur, #5 - workshop buildings, #6 - SS Kaserne barracks building (with bunker just to the right), #7 - old gunpowder and munitions

-#8 (on right side) - original munitions factory area.
-The only part of the site open to the public is the memorial area at #s 1-2-3.
+The only part of the site open to the public today is the memorial area at #s 1-2-3.
 (Dachau-Archiv)

-When the SS took over the Dachau site in 1933 they used the buildings from a former World War I munitions factory.
+When the SS took over the Dachau site in 1933 they used the buildings from a former World War I gunpowder and munitions factory.
 The buildings seen above had been the headquarters of the munitions factory staff.
 The wide street was renamed "Avenue of the SS."
 It is now called "Straße der KZ-Opfer" - Street of the Concentration Camp Victims.
 Although these buildings are located today inside the Bavarian Police compound, they can be viewed from the street outside. (period postcard)

 Nearby was the SS building for range control (sometimes called a guard house).
 Today it serves as a homeless shelter.